gul-ahmed/Cloud-Computing-Notes/README.md

 - Instead of relying on local servers or personal devices, users access and utilize these resources from a network of remote servers, often referred to as "the cloud."
 - Cloud computing provides on-demand access to scalable and flexible computing resources, allowing individuals and organizations to efficiently and cost-effectively deploy and manage applications, store and retrieve data, and perform various computing tasks without the need for significant local infrastructure or upfront investment.

+# Advantages of cloud computing

+**Cost Efficiency:**

+Cloud computing eliminates the need for upfront investments in physical infrastructure.
+Users can pay for services on a pay-as-you-go basis, reducing capital expenses.

+**Scalability:**

+Cloud services offer the ability to scale resources up or down based on demand.
+This flexibility allows businesses to adapt quickly to changing needs without over-provisioning.

+**Accessibility:**

+Cloud services can be accessed from anywhere with an internet connection, providing users with the flexibility to work remotely and access resources on various devices.

+**Reliability and Availability:**

+Leading cloud providers offer high levels of reliability and redundancy, ensuring that services are available and data is backed up regularly.
+This minimizes downtime and data loss.

+**Security:**

+Cloud providers invest heavily in security measures, often exceeding what individual organizations can implement.
+This includes data encryption, authentication, and advanced threat detection.

+**Automatic Updates:**

+Cloud service providers handle system maintenance, updates, and upgrades, ensuring that users always have access to the latest features and security patches without manual intervention.

+**Disaster Recovery:**

+Cloud services often include robust backup and disaster recovery capabilities.
+Data is regularly backed up, and cloud providers offer options for quickly restoring data in the event of a disaster.

 # Basic Concepts
 There are certain services and models working behind the scene making the cloud computing feasible and accessible to end users.
 Following are the working models for cloud computing:
 1. Deployment Models